Valentina Tereshkova: After the Vostok 6 flight

 Less than a week after her return from space, Moscow hosted the International Women's Congress on 24 June where Tereshkova and Bykovsky were greeted by a gathering of about 2,000 women from 119 countries.
 Of all the Russian cosmonauts, Tereshkova received the most requests to visit foreign nations.
 Her trips in particular required approval from the Ministry of Foreign Affairs, the Ministry of Defense, and the KGB and were ultimately authorized by the Presidium of the Central Committee of the Communist Party, the highest political bureau in the Soviet Union.

 All the Vostok cosmonauts toured extensively, but Tereshkova most of all; she made 42 trips abroad between 1963 and 1970.
 On 1 October 1963, Tereshkova arrived in Havana, Cuba, and met Fidel Castro.
 She toured the country which at the time was dealing with the effects of Hurricane Flora.
 The following month she presented a silver cup, which went to the team from the Soviet Union who won gold in all five boat classes, at the women's 1963 European Rowing Championships held in Khimki near Moscow.
-By February 1964, Tereshkova was pregnant when she visited Elizabeth II of the United Kingdom who was also pregnant at the time.
-Except for a few-months break that year, Tereshkova went on a continuous and exhausting world tour, returning to her public duties only two months after the birth of her daughter.
+By February 1964, Tereshkova was pregnant when she visited Elizabeth II of the United Kingdom who was also expecting at the time.
+Except for a break of a few months that year, Tereshkova went on a continuous and exhausting world tour, returning to her public duties only two months after the birth of her daughter.

 After her spaceflight, Tereshkova became a national and international role model.
 She received "congratulatory telegrams and letters... from around the world."
 These telegrams express the impact that Tereshkova had on other countries, outside the Soviet Union.
 Women were particularly excited about her flight.
-For example, in New Delhi, Tereshkova was a "feminist standard bearer bringing a message of hope for 'enslaved' Indian womanhood."
+For example, in New Delhi, Tereshkova was described as a "feminist standard bearer bringing a message of hope for 'enslaved' Indian womanhood."